 Three letters from faculty knowledgeable about the student’s ability and capability are required.
 These letters should provide a thorough assessment of the student’s experience in laboratory research, ability to communicate in verbal and written English, motivation and creativity, and other qualities in the student’s academic performance.

-4. TOEFL or IELTS Scores for International Applicants
+4. English-Language Proficiency Test Scores for International Applicants

 Students accepted into the USC School of Pharmacy Master of Science program are not eligible for institutional financial aid.
 Students are not permitted to be paid for working in a lab while enrolled in research or thesis units.
 During the summer, faculty advisors may provide a stipend, arranged on an individual basis.